Ethryan/GTNH-Faithful-Textures/README.md

 ### Information:

-- If you cloned this repository instead of downloading the zip from the releases page **and you do not want to help developing the pack**, you can safely delete all the files/directories except for:
+- If you cloned this repository instead of downloading the zip from the releases page **and you do not want to help developing the pack**, you can safely delete all the files/directories **except** for:
 	- assets/
-	- Reika/
 	- pack.mcmeta
 	- pack.png
 	- README.md